Be languages

-Be (/onb/), also known as Ong Be, Bê, or Vo Limgao (Mandarin: 臨高話 Lín'gāohuà), is a pair of languages spoken by 600,000 people, 100,000 of them monolingual, on the north-central coast of Hainan Island, including the suburbs of the provincial capital Haikou.
+Be (/onb/), also known as Ong Be, Bê, or Vo Limgao (臨高話 (Lín'gāohuà)), is a pair of languages spoken by 600,000 people, 100,000 of them monolingual, on the north-central coast of Hainan Island, including the suburbs of the provincial capital Haikou.
 The speakers are counted as part of the Han Chinese nationality in census.
 According to Ethnologue, it is taught in primary schools.

 Names

 Be speakers refer to themselves as /ʔaŋ³³vo³³/, with /ʔaŋ³³/ being the prefix for persons and /vo³³/ meaning 'village'.
 Liang (1997) notes that it is similar to the autonym /ŋaːu¹¹fɔːn¹¹/ (from /ŋaːu¹¹/ 'person' and /fɔːn¹¹/ 'village'), by which Gelong 仡隆 (Cun language) speakers refer to themselves.

 Classification

 The Be languages are a pair of Kra–Dai languages, but its precise relationship to other branches within the Kra-Dai family has yet not been conclusively determined.
 Hansell (1988) considers Be to be a sister of the Tai branch based on shared vocabulary, and proposes a Be–Tai grouping.

 Based on toponymic evidence from place names with the prefix dya- (调 diao), Jinfang Li considers Be to have originated from the Leizhou peninsula of Guangdong province.
 Liang (1997:16) considers Be to have migrated to Hainan from the Leizhou Peninsula of Guangdong about 2,500 years ago during the Warring States Period, but not over 3,000 years ago.
 Liang & Zhang (1996:21–25) also believe that Be had migrated from the Leizhou Peninsula to northern Hainan about 2,500 years ago during the Warring States period.

-Weera Ostapirat (1998), analyzing data from Zhang (1992), notes that Be and Jizhao share many lexical similarities and sound correspondences, and that Jizhao may be a remnant Be-related language on the Chinese mainland.
+Weera Ostapirat (1998), analyzing data from Zhang (1992), notes that Be and Jizhao share many lexical similarities and sound correspondences, and that Jizhao may be a remnant Be-related language in China.

+According to Ostapirat (2026), Be originated from the present-day borderlands of Guangxi, China and northern Vietnam.
+The ancestors of Be speakers migrated to northern Hainan via the Leizhou Peninsula.